catamphetamine/react-time-ago/README.md

 // Set to `false` to disable automatic refresh as time goes by. tick : PropTypes.bool,

+// React Component to wrap the resulting `<time/>` React Element.
+// Can be used for displaying time in an "on mouse over" tooltip. container : PropTypes.func,

 // CSS `style` object.
 // E.g. `{ color: white }`.